-As leaders design strategies and plans, they need to be mindful of hidden biases which could affect their thinking and put the business at risk.
+As leaders hold strategy retreats, design strategies, and build plans, they need to be mindful of hidden biases which could affect their thinking and put the business at risk.
 Rather that succumbing to a one-sided view or to closing off their minds to new situations and ideas, business leaders must actively guard against cognitive biases that affect strategic planning.

 The Top 10 Cognitive Biases that Affect Strategic Planning